G3N-es/G3nshop-for-Bludit/README.md

 **Installation**:

-Copy the folder G3Nshop_plug in bl-plugins, and the folder G3Nshop_theme in bl-themes.
+- Copy the folder G3Nshop_plug in bl-plugins, and the folder G3Nshop_theme in bl-themes.
-Enter the Admin.
-Active the plugin and the theme.
-Configure the plugin.
+- Enter the Admin.
+- Active the plugin and the theme.
+- Create a category for the store.
+- Configure the plugin.
+- Important: Assign the category to the store before creating any product.

 **Example content**: